 Related work: Josephs, E.L. & Konkle, T. (2020).
 Large-scale dissociations between views of objects, scenes, and reachable-scale environments in visual cortex.
 Proceedings of the National Academy of Sciences, 117(47) 29354-29362 author's copy.

 Things that belong to the same category tend to look alike.
 For scenes, member of a category (such as “forest” or “field”) share global features such as openness, mean depth and navigability with other member of the category (Greene & Oliva, 2009).
 Do reachable environments have characteristic features that set them apart from scenes?
 If so, what are those primitives like?
 What is the “alphabet” of visual features that can be combined to make a reachspace, and how does it differ from that of scenes?

-Related publications: Josephs, E.L. & Konkle, T. (2019).
+Related work: Josephs, E.L. & Konkle, T. (2019).
 Perceptual dissociations among views of objects, scenes, and reachable spaces.
 Journal of Experimental Psychology: Human Perception and Performance. preprint

 What dimensions describe human judgments of reachable environments?